oveggeland/sanntidssyre/README.md

 sudo apt install tmux
 sudo apt install tmuxinator
 ```
-Change the following line to your working directory:
+Change the following line of the monitor.yml file to your working directory:
 ```
 root: ~/Documents/sanntidssyre
 ```